 Surgical treatment for superficial endometriosis (when lesions are just on the surface and don’t go deep into the tissues) should be treated at the time of laparoscopy.

-Excision of endometriotic lesions or nodules involves cutting out visible areas of endometriosis (excision), or burning them off.
-Other medical terms that describe the destruction of endometriosis are “ablation and fulguration” which are used with different kinds of energy sources.
+- Excision of endometriotic lesions or nodules involves cutting out visible areas of endometriosis (excision), or burning them, which is also termed "ablation and fulguration."
 Excision of superficial peritoneal endometriosis lesions has a benefit of providing pathological confirmation because the excised tissue is sent to the laboratory for evaluation.
-However, both excision and destruction/ablation techniques are equally effective with improving pain symptoms.
-Similarly, research studies have shown that both excision and destruction of endometriosis at the time of laparoscopy improves future fertility compared to diagnostic laparoscopy alone.
+Additionally, excision has been associated with improved fertility rates.
+However, studies to date have shown that both excision and destruction/ablation techniques effectively improve pain symptoms.